efeefe/is/pages/concepts/01.universal-registry-things/item-opendott.md

 An open database about objects, to support the reuse (repair, recirculation, upcycling) and help evaluate the potential of objects for secondary markets.

+**Update on June 2021:** see more information about the process of prototyping this concept in [these lab notes](https://github.com/reuse-city/lab/tree/main/prototypes/universal-registry).

 ===

 ### Description